 When choosing your plants, there are a few essential factors to remember.
 Your rock garden will need good drainage, so it’s crucial to avoid plants that prefer poor drainage.

 Since rock gardens are low-maintenance and don’t require lots of watering (that’s why you’re making one, right?), you’ll want to choose drought-tolerant plants.
-Consider how much sunlight your plants will need, and if your rock garden’s location is suitable.
+Consider how much sunlight your plants will need and if your rock garden’s location is suitable.
+Here are some plant options to add to your rock garden:

 We may be rock gardening, but we still need our mini-hand shovel to do some digging.
 Have a trowel close at hand so you can plant any flowers you need or bury any rocks you want to hide in the soil.